ibm-cloud-docs/cloud-databases/hosting-models.md

 When provisioning, choose an initial host size for your instance.
 Storage is still selected separately, allowing you to determine the size of disk and number of [IOPS](#x3858854){: term} your database receives.

 CPU and RAM autoscaling is not supported on {{site.data.keyword.databases-for}} Isolated Compute.
 Disk autoscaling is available.
-If you provisioned an Isolated instance or switched over from a deployment with autoscaling, monitor your resources using [{{site.data.keyword.monitoringfull}} integration](/docs/databases-for-mongodb?topic=databases-for-mongodb-monitoring), which provides metrics for memory, disk space, and disk I/O utilization.
+If you provisioned an isolated instance or switched over from a deployment with autoscaling, monitor your resources using [{{site.data.keyword.monitoringfull}} integration](/docs/databases-for-mongodb?topic=databases-for-mongodb-monitoring), which provides metrics for memory, disk space, and disk I/O utilization.
 To add resources to your instance, manually scale your deployment.
 {: note}

 ## {{site.data.keyword.databases-for}} Shared Compute